ISOR3X/pytauri-docs/README.md

    with Rust/ Tauri).
-2. The structure of the documentation is not user-friendly: Commands are explained in two places [here](https://pytauri.github.io/pytauri/latest/usage/tutorial/py-js-ipc/) and [here](https://pytauri.github.io/pytauri/latest/usage/concepts/ipc/) while there are some differences they are nearly identical.
+2. The structure of the documentation is not user-friendly: Commands are explained in two places [here](https://pytauri.github.io/pytauri/latest/usage/tutorial/py-js-ipc/) and [here](https://pytauri.github.io/pytauri/latest/usage/concepts/ipc/).
+While there are some differences, they are nearly identical.
 3. I always found `Material for MkDocs` unappealing to look at, and I am a big fan of `vite`/ `vue`, so this was a great excuse to try out `vitepress`.
 It also allows for easy customization if desired.